sasa1977/parent/RATIONALE.md

 Once a process is started, casts and calls are issued through Elixir's GenServer module.
 The `Parent.GenServer` module doesn't export any function which can be used to manipulate the parent server from the outside.
 So to reiterate: a `Parent.GenServer` is essentially a GenServer.

 You might wonder what's the benefit of `start_child/1` vs plain `Task.start_link`.
 The first benefit is that any child started through `start_child/1` is known to the  behaviour.
-Therefore, while terminating, the behaviour will make sure to take all the children down.
-This guarantees that if the parent is taken down, the children will not be left lingering.
+Therefore, while terminating, the behaviour will make sure to take all the child processes down.
+This guarantees that if the parent is taken down, the child processes will not be left lingering.

-Another benefit is that you can use other `Parent.GenServer` functions to work with children started with `start_child/1`.
-You can enumerate the children, fetch individual children by their name (child spec id), and know the count of alive child processes.
+Another benefit is that you can use other `Parent.GenServer` functions to work with child processes started with `start_child/1`.
+You can enumerate the child processes, fetch individual children by their id, and know the count of alive child processes.
 This is where `Parent.GenServer` serves as a kind of a unique registry.

 Finally, if a child terminates, the behaviour will handle the corresponding `:EXIT` message, and convert it into the callback `handle_child_terminated(child_name :: term, meta :: term, pid, reason :: term, state)`.
 This is the only callback specific to `Parent.GenServer`.